 Each set contains five mysteries.
 Together, they form a progression through the life of Christ.

-The essential thing to know is this: the Rosary is a Christ-centered prayer.
-Mary is not the end of the Rosary.
-She helps the faithful contemplate the face of her Son.
+The essential thing to know is this: the Rosary is a Christ-centered prayer prayed in the company of Mary, who always leads the faithful to her Son.